This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 Statutory Audit Requirement Required to be Audit No compulsory unless it is provided in the partnership agreement No Audit required

-Annual Compliance Must file annual return, file income tax return and prepare financial statements every year.
-Must file income tax return every year.
+Annual Compliance Must file annual return within 42 days of incorporation anniversary (HK$105 fee), file profits tax return, and prepare audited financial statements yearly Must file income tax return every year.
 Must file income tax return every year.

 Transfer of ownership Easy Difficult Difficult